Energy and Resource Industries

 Knowledge

-After completing the course the students are able to understand theories and models that are actually used in real-world companies within the aquaculture sector, physical and financial market places for electricity, brokerage firms for energy, companies in derivative markets, the fishing sector, the green certificate market and the petroleum sector.
+• Understand theories and models that are actually used in real-world companies within the aquaculture sector, physical and financial market places for electricity, brokerage firms for energy, companies in derivative markets, the fishing sector, the green certificate market and the petroleum sector.

 Skills

-After completing the course the students are able to apply models and methods that stem from real world companies within the ENE sector and which are used for
+After completing the course the students are able to apply models and methods that stem from real world companies within the ENE sector and which are used for:

 • Market analysis